• About Us

 12.05.2025

-in News, Africa, Regions
+in Africa, News, Regions

 Potato farming thrives in the fertile highlands of Nakuru County.
 However, a significant challenge persists: limited market access.
 Although production volumes can be substantial, consistently connecting to profitable markets remains difficult.
 This creates both opportunities and frustrations for smallholder farmers.